NEXXTLAB/go-smarty-reader/README.md

 ```
 go get github.com/NEXXTLAB/go-smarty-reader
 ```
 After this you need to get the project dependencies.
-Either you 'go get' all four of the third party libraries listed at the bottom, or you use [dep](https://github.com/golang/dep) with your console points to the project directory.
+Either you 'go get' all four of the third party libraries listed at the bottom, or you use [dep](https://github.com/golang/dep) with your console pointing to the project directory.
 ```
 dep ensure
 ```